Introduction

 - Muscle (hypertrophy) focus

-- Can be built with light, moderate, or heavy resistance
+- Can be built with light, moderate, or heavy resistance, including bands and bodyweight

-- Driven by effort, total volume, and consistency over time
+- Driven by effort + total volume + consistency over time

 - Controlled reps, especially during the lowering phase